1jour1vin

 Bettane & Desseauve

-Remarkable Grenache-dominant juice.
-A third dimension on the palate makes it airy, despite a slight lack of freshness and a hint of Havana on the finish.
+A remarkable juice dominated by Grenache.
+A third dimension on the palate makes it light despite a slight lack of freshness and a hint of Havana cigar on the finish.

 This farm, tucked away at the end of an impossible-to-find road, is run organically by Marlène Soria.
 Marlène produces three red wines dominated by Syrah: Clos des Cystes, Syrah Léone (now Belle Léone), and, since the 2003 vintage, Marlène No. 3 from a new terroir.
 The Cistes come from the highest part of the estate, planted on very hard, stony soil.
 This wine has more acidity than Belle Léone, which is planted on more crumbly rock that is easily penetrated by water: it is often the most sensual wine.
 Marlène N°3 is neither a third nor a second wine.
 The estate's third planting, it is certainly the best planted of the plots with a higher proportion of Grenache, and it is the one that benefits most from aging.
 The white wine, Oro, is made from Rolle, Roussanne, and Viognier, complemented by several other Languedoc grape varieties.
 If Peyre Rose had to be given a synonym, it would surely be "A Thousand and One Nights," as the finishes are so enchanting.